Toots Shor's Restaurant: History

+The restaurant opened April 30, 1940.
+It cost $100,000 to open, with Shor hustling to find $50,000 and getting Leo Justin, a New Jersey theater owner, to invest the other $50,000, with the assistance of four associates.
 While the food at Toots Shor's Restaurant was known to be “nuttin’ fancy” — standard American, sports-bar fare such as shrimp cocktail, steak, baked potato — the establishment became well known for who frequented there and how Shor interacted with them.
 Shor was a raconteur and a master of the "needle," jibes or quips directed at the famous.
+Within two years, Shor's partners had made their investment back.

+The restaurant later expanded into 53 and 55 West 51st Street, doubling the size of the tavern, adding upstairs banquet rooms and a private projection room.

 Celebrity alone was not enough to receive first-class service in Shor's restaurant.
 According to David Halberstam in his book The Summer of '49, guests had to observe the unwritten "code" which prevailed in Shor's establishment.
 Charlie Chaplin, who was not privy to that code, was made to wait in line.
 When Chaplin complained, Shor told him to entertain the others who were waiting in line.
 One day, MGM head Louis B. Mayer complained about waiting twenty minutes for a table and said, “I trust the food will be worth all that waiting.”
 Shor replied: “It’ll be better’n some of your crummy pictures I stood in line for.”